landindonner/ELK_Stack_Project/README.md

 ![STUDENT TODO: Update image file path](Images/ELK_Stack_Diagram.png)

-The main purpose of this network is to simulate a network hosting vulnerable web applications in order to learn how ELK can be used to log traffic to those web applications.
+The main purpose of this network is to simulate a network hosting vulnerable web applications in order to learn how ELK can be used to monitor traffic to those web applications.

 Table 1 - Summary of server names and details
 | Name     |   Function  | IP Address |  Operating System  |